Ramón Nomar: Rise to prominence in Europe

 From 9 to 11 June 2017 he participated in El Salón Erotic de Madrid (SEMAD) in Madrid together with Silvia Rubí, Amirah Adara, Erica Fontes, Nacho Vidal and Carolina Abril.

-On 8 October 2017, at the 25th edition of the Barcelona International Erotic Film Festival, Nomar received the award in the category "Best International Actor Saló Erotic de Barcelona (SEB)" with a T-shirt with the inscription "There is no consent to the sexual abuse of minors"(Abuso sexual infantil: STOP) protesting against pedophilia.
+On 8 October 2017, at the 25th Barcelona International Erotic Film Festival, Nomar received the award for "Best International Actor Saló Erotic de Barcelona (SEB)" with a T-shirt with the inscription "There is no consent to the sexual abuse of minors"(Abuso sexual infantil: STOP) protesting against pedophilia.

 In December 2017 he was ninth in the ranking of "Favorite Porn Actor" (Mis Actores Porno Favoritos), announced by the Spanish portal 20minutos.es.

 In May 2019, at the erotic pub The Secret Garden in Medellín, Colombia, Nomar held workshops on the adult film industry, organized by former journalist Amaranta Hank.

-Nomar's career continued in Evil Angel, appearing in several productions: Rocco Never Dies - The End (1998) directed by Rocco Siffredi, a film directed in the Gonzo style.
-Christoph Clark - Christoph's Beautiful Girls 4 (2002) in a group scene, Euro Angels Hardball 17: Anal Savants in a gang bang scene with Sandra Romain, Beautiful Girls 4 (2002) and Euro Angels Hardball 17: Anal Savants (2002) and Kink productions. com - in sadomasochistic scenes such as submission, deep throat, rimming, female ejaculation, anal and vaginal fisting, gang bang, bukkake, spitting and slapping.